AsielElaouare/Portfolio/content/english/blog/NutrientQuery.md

 ## NutrientQuery

 Welcome to the beginning of my nutrition facts [Web Aplication](https://stupendous-bombolone-7c3480.netlify.app "NutrientQuery Page") journey!
-It all started with a chat with a talented UX designer, deeply immersed in a personal project for six months.
-While crafting his grand vision, we discovered a crucial feature essential for his project's success.
+It all started with a chat with a talented UX designer, Dennis, deeply immersed in a personal project for 5 months.
+While crafting his grand vision, he discovered a crucial feature essential for his project's success.

 My web application's story began with a prototype test for his project, revealing the need for a nutrition-focused function.
-As my friend continues to build his masterpiece, this functionality has become the heart of our shared journey to healthier living.
+As my friend Dennis continues to build his masterpiece, this functionality has become the heart of his journey to healthier living.
 Join us in exploring the tale of collaboration, innovation, and creating a web application rooted in practicality.

 My friend, the UX designer, is a coding newcomer, teaching himself the ropes.
 Despite being a beginner, his dedication has been crucial.
 Venturing into public APIs for his functionality prototype, his fresh perspective and eagerness to learn became a driving force.
 Innovation knows no boundaries, especially for those taking on the exciting challenges of coding for the first time.

-Starting with API instructions, before the integration of the API into his project I created a variant some days before, using Bootstrap as my frontend and JQuery for the DOM for testing reasons.
+Starting with API instructions, before the integration of the API into his project I created a variant some days before, using Bootstrap as my frontend and JQuery for the Document Object Model.
 This decision not only showcased the efficiency of public APIs but also marked the beginning of us working together to bring the UX designer’s vision to life through coding.

 {{< notice "note" >}}